walnuthq/madara-docs/docs/quickstart/devnet.md

 cargo run create
 ```
 The above will prompt you for various options.
 You should choose the following:
-1. Select Madara mode: `Devnet`
+1. Select Madara mode: `Devnet`.
+This is a local chain
 1. Input DB path: keep the default

 It may take half an hour to prepare the image for the first time.
-Once the devnet is ready, leave it running and open a new terminal for the rest of this guide.
+Once the local chain is ready, leave it running and open a new terminal for the rest of this guide.

 ## Configure

 ### Values to be replaced

 The rest of these instructions may require you to replace some of the values in the commands in the following way:
 - Value `0x0410c6eadd73918ea90b6658d24f5f2c828e39773819c1443d8602a3c72344c2` is used as a private key.
-You may choose whicheven private key from the list of keys given upon launching the devnet
+You may choose whicheven private key from the list of keys given upon launching the chain
 - Value `0x07484e8e3af210b2ead47fa08c96f8d18b616169b350a8b75fe0dc4d2e01d493` is used as your public account contract address.
 Make sure this corresponds to the chosen private key.
 - Value `0x043539387d5f6359716da16fbff9c1536b54c1f5928fbc4a1ea7ea71414d02ab` is used as the contract's class hash value.
 Use the one given upon declaring the contract.
 - Value `0x07197883a42e89ae1a057e2bc3953508558d1864b7700556f897d3520e81db24` is used as the contract's address.
 Use the one given upon deploying the contract.